 On April 12, 2021, we detected a data incident in which attackers acquired data and disabled some of the technology systems used by one of our subsidiaries.
 Upon learning of the incident, we immediately engaged external counsel and retained a team of third-party forensic, incident response, and security professionals to investigate and determine the full scope of this incident.
-Our investigation of the data incident is ongoing with the assistance from our outside professionals, and we are in the process of determining what data was affected and what customers or individuals require notice.
-We have notified law enforcement officials and confirmed that the incident is covered by our insurance.
+We also notified law enforcement officials and confirmed that the incident is covered by our insurance.
+We are wrapping up the investigation of the data incident with the assistance from our outside professionals, and indications are that the unauthorized third-party gained access to certain personal information relating to employees and their beneficiaries for some of our operations.
+There is currently no indication of any misuse of this information.

 Despite this disruption, production continued in our facilities.
 Our previously disabled subsidiary network is now back up and running securely.
-Working alongside our security professionals, we have been safely bringing our subsidiary's systems online with enhanced security controls.
-We have deployed an advanced next generation antivirus and endpoint detection and response tool, as well as Managed Detection & Response services.
+Working alongside our security professionals, we were able to bring our subsidiary's systems online with enhanced security controls.
+We have deployed an advanced next generation anti-virus and endpoint detection and response tool, as well as Managed Detection & Response services.
+We remain committed to protecting the security of the personal information entrusted to us and providing high-quality products and service to our customers.

-While our investigation of the April 2021 data incident remains ongoing, this incident could result in legal claims or proceedings, regulatory investigations or actions, and other types of liability under laws that protect the privacy and security of personal information, including federal, state and foreign data protection and privacy regulations, violations of which could result in significant judgements against us, penalties and fines.
+Although we are in the final stages of completing the investigation of the data incident, we caution that this incident could result in legal claims or proceedings, regulatory investigations or actions, and other types of liability under laws that protect the privacy and security of personal information, including federal, state and foreign data protection and privacy regulations, violations of which could result in significant judgements against us, penalties and fines.

 The cost of investigating, mitigating and responding to data incidents and complying with any applicable breach notification obligations to individuals, regulators, customers and others, including the April 2021 data incident, could be significant.
+To date, we have incurred approximately \$1.1 million of related expense.
 Our insurance policy has a specific payout limit.
 Based on information available to us, we expect that our claim will not exceed this limit, but that will depend on the ultimate amount of costs and other losses arising from such disruptions, failures, attempted attacks or security breaches.
 In addition, such insurance may not be available to us in the future on economically reasonable terms, or at all.
 Further, defending a suit, regardless of its merit, could be costly, divert management attention and harm our reputation.